 What is a permanent first-order lateral root?
-I have arbitrarily defined a first-order lateral root with a diameter >1mm as permanent and, thus, capable of influencing early seedling growth and development.
+I have arbitrarily defined a first-order lateral root with a diameter greater than or equal to 1mm as permanent and, thus, capable of influencing early seedling growth and development.
 I am not sure this diameter assumption is valid for all species at optimum bed densities, but it has afforded a constant parameter that can be refined as information is obtained from field trials.